The School for Champions is an educational website that shows you how to achieve your dreams.

 Characteristics of our Moon

 A moon is a large body or mass or material that orbits around a planet.
 It is usually much smaller than the planet.
-The Earth has only one moon, while Mars has two moons and Jupiter has 9 moons.
+The Earth has only one moon, while Mars has two moons and Jupiter has an enormous 67 moons!

-Our Moon is only about 1/4 the diameter of the Earth.
-Its gravity affects the Earth's tides.
+Characteristics of our Moon include its size of only about 1/4 the diameter of the Earth, while its gravity affects the Earth's tides.
 The Moon looks bright at night because of sunlight that is reflected off its surface.
 It has some distinct surface features that can be seen with the naked eye.
 Astronauts examined the surface more closely during Moon landings.

 Questions you may have include: